gzqyl/gzqyl/README.md

-- 👋 Hi, I’m a experienced full stack developer
+- 👋 Hi, I’m looking for a React Native remote job
-- 👀 I’m interested in writing codes...
+- 👀 expected salary is 5k in USD
-- 🌱 I’m currently looking for a good job...
+- 🌱 will work in full time 40 hours per week
-- 💞️ I’m looking to collaborate on big or small projects...
+- 💞️ I’m experienced in RN for about 3 years, could write kotlin , swift, OC when it requires.
-- 📫 if you need someone to help you finish web or app projects, kindly write to me by email: allen.gzqyl@gmail.com
+- 📫 If there's a job waiting for me, kindly write to me by email: allen.gzqyl@gmail.com

 <!---
 gzqyl/gzqyl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.